elhumble/map2slim/README.md

 inFile is full GO annotation file
 4. Run `4_map2slim.sh` to get slim terms using owltools
 Usage is 4_map2slim.sh

-test

-* `annotateSNPs.R` does some analysis with output slim file
+5. `annotateSNPs.R` does some analysis with output slim file